Four4Two/squfury-monorepo/packages/zen-bull-netting/docs/src/src/NettingLib.sol/contract.NettingLib.md

 transfer WETH from market maker to netting contract

-*this is executed during the deposit auction, MM buying OSQTH for WETH*
+*this is executed during the deposit auction, MM buying OSQFU for WETH*

 ```solidity